 When you feel hungry, or touch wood, a craving coming on, have a full glass of water.
 That’s 250 mls of water, and then see how you feel.
 You might still want something to munch on, but I’ll bet you eat less because the water has started to fill you up.

 It can be easy to try out a fad and then quickly move onto the next one if you’re not feeling the love.
-But deciding to stop eating refined sugars, or at least significantly reduce them, is not a decision to take lightly.
-To make a true change, you can’t just be interested in it, you need to have a deep commitment to it.
-It needs to become something that is part of your life on a daily basis and it becomes “just what you do”.
+But quitting sugar, or at least significantly reducing it, is not a decision to take lightly.
+To make a true change, you can’t just be interested in it, you should be committed to it whole-hartedly and it will become that much easier to slip into a clean eating lifestyle.

 So my question to you is “Are you interested in cutting out refined sugars, or are you committed to cutting out refined sugars?”